 CSCI380.
-Database Systems 1 (3)
+Database Systems (3)

-Prerequisite: CSCI-251
+Prerequisite: CSCI 251 (Programming 2)

 This course covers a detailed examination of the use of database management systems.
 The topics covered include conceptual design, data models, SQL query language, logical database design, and introduction to query optimization.
-The object-relational database PostgresSQL is used.
+Emphasis for this course is on the relational database and SQL including the use of Python as the language interfacing with a relational database.